zero731/Predicting_Flu_Vaccination_Status/README.md

 - `employment_occupation`
 - `doctor_recc_seasonal`

 The `employment_occupation`, `employment_industry`, and `health_insurance` columns contained the most missing values, with null values making up 50.4%, 49.9%, and 46.0% of the column, respectively.
-However, 10,231 of the null values for employment_occupation and employment_industry are basically 'not applicable' rather than someone declining to answer because those are the respondents who answered 'Not in Labor Force' for employment_status.
+However, 10,231 of the null values for `employment_occupation` and `employment_industry` are basically 'not applicable' rather than someone declining to answer because those are the respondents who answered 'Not in Labor Force' for `employment_status`.
 An additional 1,453 observations represented all unemployed individuals.
 For these individuals, `employment_occupation` and `employment_industry` were filled with 'not employed' rather than 'missing'.